Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Data and SPS models

 \item \textbf{The \textsc{bpass} models} v2.3 are provided as a set of files precomputed at a given set of metallicity.
-I adopted the 10 metallicities\footnote{The models are specified in metal mass fraction $Z$, and I converted it to $[Z/H]$ with $\sim10$ \% accuracy.} $[Z/H]=[-1.3, -1, -0.8, -0.7, -0.5, -0.4, -0.3, 0, 0.2, 0.3]$.
-The models are provided for a single IMF having a power slope -2.35 (Salpeter slope) above $M>0.5M_\odot$ and slope -1.3 at lower masses.
+I adopted the 10 metallicities\footnote{The models are specified in metal mass fraction $Z$, and I converted it to $[Z/H]$ with $\sim10$ \% accuracy.} $[Z/H]=[-1.3, -1, -0.8, -0.7, -0.5, -0.4, -0.3, 0, 0.2, 0.3]$, for a total of 430 SPS templates.
+The models are provided for a single IMF having a power slope -2.35 (Salpeter slope) above $M>0.5$ \msun\ and a slope -1.3 at lower masses.
 I used the version of the SPS for single stars, ignoring binaries, with $[\alpha/Fe]=0$, for consistency with the other two SPS models.
-These SPS models are fully synthetic. \end{enumerate}
+These SPS models are fully synthetic.
+They use isochrones produced by a derivative of the Cambridge \textsc{stars} code \citep{Eggleton1971} as described by \citet{Eldridge2008}. \end{enumerate}